-Last year’s performance included the audience voting on who should be the new queen, including on-stage voter suppression and tossing out audience ballots.
+Last year’s performance included the audience voting on whether Jews should bow down to Haman, including on-stage voter suppression and tossing out audience ballots.
 (And if that isn’t pointed enough for you, the 2019 spiel had the king trying to build a wall around Shushan to keep the Jews out.)

 Even if she could do a full, original spiel this year, Lipsett isn’t quite sure how she’d approach jokes about the pandemic.

 “There’s a line between satire — poking fun at greed or corruption in the world — and making jokes about something that’s tragic and taking away so many lives,” she said.
 “There would’ve been a way to incorporate annoying things about the pandemic — distancing, masks — and making jokes about them can bring us a little comedic catharsis, but I don’t think that it would’ve felt appropriate to make the whole thing about the virus.”